 Other pages you may be interested in:

-Do energy efficient appliances save you money?
+Can energy efficient appliances save you money?

 An appliance with a high energy star rating indicates that it does its job efficiently, meaning that it can generally run at a cheaper price than an appliance with a lower efficiency rating.
 But whether that means that it will save you money isn’t as clear cut, as more than just the running cost goes into the bottom line.

 Efficient appliances may save you money over the long run through cheaper electricity bills, but generally come with a higher initial cost, meaning it’s generally a trade-off as to whether you want to save money upfront by purchasing a less-efficient appliance, or save money in the long-run with a more efficient product.
-Take the below example from the Energy Rating Government website, which compares two 420L fridges:

 Should I pay attention to energy star rating labels?